alonnoga/test-plugin/README.md

 If you are used to using `--input` or `--data` you can bundle those into a bundle directory and use it.
 Read more about it [here](https://www.openpolicyagent.org/docs/latest/management-bundles/#bundle-build).

-## env0 System Variables

-You can inject env0 system variables to you step fields by using `env0.<env-name>`.
-The available variables are:
-* tfplanjson - the result of plan step in JSON format

 ## Example Usage